 To recap, here are the five simple steps you can follow to create this kind of discount:

-- Install WooCommerce and Advanced Coupons.
+- Install WooCommerce and the free Advanced Coupons plugin.

 - Choose your coupon trigger and products.